 For example, if your husband has been talking about getting a dog for the last six months, you could surprise him by printing out a picture of a dog he’s been eyeing on Petfinder and put the picture in a card.
 The message could say something like, “I hope you pick me!”
 That way, the two of you can schedule a time to meet the dog together and potentially arrange the adoption once you’re both prepared for a new dog.
 Be careful about the message you write in the card, though.
 There’s a chance the dog could already be adopted (or euthanized), and you don’t want your husband to be let down if the dog is no longer available.

 Surprise the family member with dog supplies

-How about wrapping up a dog leash and collar for your family member?
+How about wrapping up a personalized dog collar for your family member?
 Other practical things the new dog owner will need could include gift cards to obedience classes, dog toys or help paying the adoption fee or initial veterinary exams.